 The most profound impact will be on businesses attempting to break into the large American market.
-If a two-tier internet is put in place it could allow internet service providers [ISP] to pick and choose which sites and applications get preferential treatment, something that could seriously hamper innovation and the growth of new businesses.
+If a two-tier internet is put in place, it could allow internet service providers [ISP] to pick and choose which sites and applications get preferential treatment, which could seriously hamper innovation and the growth of new businesses.

-"The example I've given a few people features one of Canada's e-commerce stars, Shopify, and one can imagine a scenario where a large US provider strikes a deal with one e-commerce provider other than Shopify and ensure that all its online stores and services go on the fast lane,” said Geist.
+"The example I've given a few people features one of Canada's e-commerce stars, Shopify.
+One can imagine a scenario where a large US provider strikes a deal with one e-commerce provider other than Shopify and ensure that all its online stores and services go in the fast lane,” said Geist.
 “That becomes an attractive thing for sites that want to set up shops online."

 Speaking of oligopolies, one horrifying analogy Geist made is to that of a cable company where you are forced by the demons who work there to pick from packages—where what you receive is not at the user's discretion but the companies.

-Recently, Prime Minister Justin Trudeau said that he was “very concerned” with the developments regarding net neutrality in the United States.
-Navdeep Bains, the Canadian Minister for innovation, science and economic development expressed to VICE that net neutrality is an important issue for him.
+Recently, Canadian Prime Minister Justin Trudeau said that he was “very concerned” with the developments regarding net neutrality in the United States.
+Navdeep Bains, the Canadian Minister for innovation, science, and economic development expressed to VICE that net neutrality is an important issue for him.

-"This is a very important issue, not only for me but, you know, it's an issue of our time, just like freedom of the press and freedom of expression,” Bains told VICE.
-“I think it's an important to raise awareness around net neutrality and inform the public what is at stake.
+"This is a very important issue, not only for me but, it's an issue of our time—just like freedom of the press and freedom of expression,” Bains told VICE.
+“I think it's important to raise awareness around net neutrality and inform the public of what's at stake.

-"This is about making sure that people have access to information without prejudice, I think it's really important the public understands that."
+"This is about making sure that people have access to information without prejudice; I think it's really important that the public understands that."

-The Canadian government works to promote a free and open internet across the world, a stream of advocacy that Minister Bains says is "essential" to continue.
+Canada government say they work to promote a free and open internet across the world, a stream of advocacy that Minister Bains says is "essential" to continue.

 "It's really about levelling the playing field," said Bains.
 "While other parts of the world are focused on building walls, we're focused on opening doors."